 A highly intelligent person feels something is wrong and builds a case for why it actually isn’t.

-Psychologists call part of this cognitive dissonance — the mental discomfort of holding two contradictory beliefs simultaneously.
+Psychologists call this cognitive dissonance — the mental discomfort of holding two contradictory beliefs simultaneously.
 “This relationship is hurting me” and “I love this person and this relationship has value” cannot both be true.
 So the brain, particularly a sharp one, works overtime to resolve that contradiction.
 Usually by minimizing the first belief.

 You don’t decide to stay.
 Your mind decides for you, then presents you with a logical argument for why it’s the right call.